Wavegarden: 56 module Wavegarden Cove opens in Siheung, South Korea

 Wave Park is Asia’s biggest surf park and the centerpiece of a new luxury marine complex.
 Located just 30 min. from Seoul’s Int.
 Incheon Airport is the largest Wavegarden Cove built to date.
 Wave Park is located on a new 167,000 m2 waterfront development on Turtle Island.
 The first stage of the project was completed in just 18 months and provides aquatic activities like kayaking, SUP and swimming in zones with and without waves.
 Stage 2 of the development includes six hotels, convention centers, marinas and museums.

 March 2021 Wavegarden arrives in the Swiss Alps

 On 1 May 2021, Alaia Bay opened in Sion, Switzerland.
 It is the first surf pool open to the public in mainland Europe.

 July 2021 The first Wavegarden of Americas is set to open in Brazil

 The first surf park of Latin America is located in the countryside 45 minutes from Sao Paulo.

 April 2025 the largest Wavegarden in the Middle East will open in TEL Aviv, Israel

 SRF Park TLV opened in the heart of Tel Aviv, establishing Israel’s first large-scale artificial surf lagoon with 30 different wave types designed for surfers of all levels.
 The facility represents a new chapter in wave pool development in the Middle East, accessible year-round with professional instructors and advanced technology.

+2025 Atlantic Park Surf opens in Virginia Beach, United States

+Atlantic Park Surf opened to the public in Virginia Beach, Virginia, on 16 August 2025, becoming the first Wavegarden Cove facility in North America.
+The distinction applies specifically to the Cove system; NLand Surf Park in Texas had previously opened with Wavegarden's earlier Lagoon technology in 2016.

+The 2.67-acre (1.08 ha) surfing lagoon uses a 46-module Cove system.
+It can generate up to 1,000 waves per hour and offers more than 20 wave profiles, with heights ranging from approximately one to seven feet (0.3 to 2.1 m).
+Sessions are offered throughout the year and can accommodate between 20 and 40 surfers, depending on the selected wave profile.
+The lagoon's wave-generating machinery was manufactured in Spain, transported to Virginia in approximately 50 shipping containers and assembled on site.

+The lagoon is the centerpiece of Atlantic Park, a $350 million mixed-use development on the former site of the Virginia Beach Civic Center, commonly known as The Dome.
+The development was led by Venture Realty Group and Virginia Beach native Pharrell Williams as part of a public–private partnership involving the city and the Virginia Beach Development Authority.
+The wider development includes The Dome entertainment venue, apartments, restaurants and retail space, offices and a 20-room boutique hotel.
+Facilities immediately surrounding the lagoon include spectator areas, lounge chairs and cabanas.